buddhivaadi/buddhivaadi.github.io/_posts/2026-03-21-WHAT-IS-HINDUISM.md

 ---

-## *A Definition from First Principles using the Gita Topos*

 ---

-*For those who have been told Hinduism is either everything or nothing, and have found both answers unsatisfying.*
+*For those who asked the question.*

 ---